BayAreaMetro/RegionalTransitDatabase/docs/transit_priority_areas.md

 #### Rail, Ferry & Bus Rapid Transit.

 Columns and values were used to select TPA eligible Rail & Ferry stops from the MTCGIS source data.
-See the individual selections in the [Data Subsets](  section under [Outcome](#outcome).
+See the individual selections in the [Data Subsets](#data-subsets) section under [Outcome](#outcome).

 #### Bus Stop and Route Qualifying Criteria
 -  Peak periods were defined as 6 AM to 10 AM and 3 PM to 7 PM (as filtered by [this function](https://github.com/MetropolitanTransportationCommission/RegionalTransitDatabase/blob/9c370d72e9fa0d788fedf33d1cbec5a844e96c19/R/r511.R#L352-L379))